Vivian-great/Vivian-great.github.io/about.md

 I am an ardent lover of tasty artistic food, a skilled music and movie critic who loves to travel and explore other cultures.

-More importantly, i am a proud mother of two active and joyful boys, and we currently reside in Lagos, Nigeria.
+More importantly, i am a proud mother of two active boys, and we currently reside in Lagos-Nigeria.